protocol/launchpad/content/en/curriculum/ipfs/ipfs-gateways.md

 [DNSLink](https://dnslink.dev) enables you to map a domain name to an IPFS address (CID or IPNS libp2p-key) by means of a DNS TXT record.

 To create a mutable pointer with [DNSLink](https://docs.ipfs.io/concepts/dnslink/), you need:
-- a domain name you control
+- A domain name you control (e.g. `www.me.com`)
-- A CID or an IPNS name to link to
+- A CID or an IPNS name to link to, such as a website published with [Fleek.co](https://fleek.co/)

 ```
 ipfs.tech -> /ipfs/QmYyg8yU6k5Zxwugiy32UhzJabdNC2Yac2y9nSmPr4K5FS